AnilWijesinghe/Save-The-Children-Test/README.md

 JDK Install
 Maven install
-Clone the project
+Download the project from master branch
 Go to the project path through command line interface Run Following commands mvn package or mvn install

    Then we have two method to up and run this project